 1.1 This Standard has been drafted by a Panel appointed by the Institution of Gas Engineers and Managers’ (IGEM) Gas Transmission and Distribution Committee, subsequently approved by that Committee and published by the authority of the Council of IGEM.

-1.2 IGEM/TD/1 Edition 5, Section 4 on planning and legal considerations, provides guidance on the route selection and location of new pipelines in various areas in terms of the acceptable proximity to significant inhabited areas.
+1.2 IGEM/TD/1 Edition 5, Section 4 on planning and legal considerations, provides guidance on the route selection and location of new pipelines including the need to identify the population area classification of the proposed route.

 IGEM/TD/1 Edition 5, Section 6 on design, categorizes locations adjacent to pipelines into Type R, S and T according to population density and/or nature of the immediate surrounding area.